bountybench/bountybench/README.md

 ```
 docker compose up -d
 ```
+If docker still attempts to rebuild, try cancelling the build using `control+c` and adding the `--no-build` flag (assuming no images are missing).

-Building the container could be a slow process.
-Because dependencies changes are less frequent than codebase changes, we recommend building the container once, and then use git to fetch the latest changes in `bountyagent/` (`app/`) and `bountybench/` (`app/bountybench`).
+Depending on the hardware setup, building the container could take anywhere from 5 minutes to much longer.
+Because dependencies changes are less frequent than codebase changes, a possible solution is to building the container once, and then use git in the container to fetch the latest changes from `bountyagent/` (`app/`) and `bountybench/` (`app/bountybench`).
 You can also checkout different branches for testing purposes.

 By default, we do not copy SSH keys when building the container.
 To set up git credentials, you can run the following commands:
 ```
-ssh-keygen -t rsa -b 4096 -C "your-email-here" && \
+ssh-keygen -t rsa -b 4096 -C "[your-email-here]" && \
 eval "$(ssh-agent -s)" && \
 ssh-add ~/.ssh/id_rsa && \
 cat ~/.ssh/id_rsa.pub